joelpick/measuRe/README.md

 The application runs best in standalone R, though if you add x11 = T it'll run fine in R Studio.

-After you've measured all photos:
+After you've measured all images:

-*extract_length/extract_area(all_data)* to extract length/area for each photo measured in total number of pixels.
+*extract_length/extract_area(all_data)* to extract length/area for each image measured in total number of pixels.

 # Application